top of page

 Balsamic Basil Sauce

-Place all the ingredients except the basil, in a mixing bowl and whisk.
-Tear a small handful of fresh basil leaves and whisk into the sauce.
+Add all the ingredients except the basil and star anise to a small sauce pan and whisk.
+Add the star anise, bring to a simmer and cook until slightly thickened.
+Macerate a small handful of fresh basil leaves and stir into the sauce.
+Taste for basil strength and remove leaves.
 Set aside until ready to use.

 Chimichurri